mikewren/PocketMesh/docs/guides/Messaging.md

 ### Manual Retry

-When a user long-presses a failed message and taps "Retry":
+When a user taps "Retry" on a failed message:

 ```swift
 // MessageService.retryDirectMessage()